twigphp/Twig/doc/filters/u.rst

     {{ 'Lorem ipsum'|u.truncate(8, '...') }}
     Lorem...

-New in Symfony 5.1, the ``truncate`` method also accepts a third argument to preserve whole words:
+The ``truncate`` method also accepts a third argument to preserve whole words:

 .. code-block:: twig